In this article

 This type of data import can be used as a one-off data dump or a periodic import.

-Self-sourced Audience Data will be sent to a GCS bucket.
-Permutive supports one GCS per customer, but each data source, which at Permutive is referred as data providers or audience set, is broken down into subfolders.
+Second-Party Audience Data will be sent to a GCS bucket.
+Permutive supports one GCS per customer, but each data source, which at Permutive is referred as data providers, is broken down into subfolders.

 There are a couple of options depending on your intended upload method:

 - Manual file upload: we will grant Google workspace group email addresses access to the GCS bucket so that you can upload files via the Google Cloud Platform Console or command-line tool.
 The account has to be recognized as associated with an active Google Account or Google Apps account.
 Using group email accounts allows you to manage user access, meaning if you want to add/remove users you do not need to reach out to us.
 If you do not have a group email address please let us know.

 - Programmatic file upload: you will need to create a service account within your GCP project, which will be used to perform uploads to Permutive.
 In this case, please let us know the email address of your service account so that we can grant access.

 Note: You can also provide both types of users to have access to the same bucket.

 Each Data Provider will have its own taxonomy.
 The taxonomy defines the audience segment IDs being sent to Permutive, in order to create custom cohorts and view insights in the Permutive Dashboard.
 More information can be found here.

 Note: Please contact Permutive Support with the following information and our team will provide you with a bucket and relevant access:

 In order to use Permutive’s Second-Party Data Import, you must have access to create your own Google Cloud Project Service Account.
 If that is not possible, you must have access to a Google workspace group email address.